 And the threat of a single woman losing her income is real.

-Team Flossie believes women are plenty smart enough to close the gender money gap, and are here to make it easier.
+Team Flossie believes women are plenty smart enough to build financial security and wealth.
+We’re here to make it easier.